Atinos31/Blog-it/README.md

 #### Admin

 1. As an admin, I want to be able to edit or delete any blogs to remove any inappropriate content.
-When an admin is logged in, the edit and delete buttons are available to them on all blogs allowing then to edit or delete any inappropriate blogs.
+When an admin is logged in, the edit and delete buttons are available to them on all blogs allowing then to edit or delete any inappropriate blogs- an orange delete button is present to show its a blog not written by admin.
 2. As an admin, I want to be able to easily add, edit or delete categories within in the site rather than having to access MongoDB.
 3. When an admin is logged in a new nav item is added called Categories.
 Clicking on this page allows an admin to view exisiting catgories, as well as edit or delete them.
 Additionally there is an add category button allowing then to add a new category on the front end.